At the Keep Your Hands Off Eizouken! premiere, Eunyoung Choi talked on the most vital aspect of anime production

 Science Saru, the studio behind such titles as Devilman Crybaby and Ride Your Wave premiered their newest project at Anime NYC last weekend.
 The first episode of Keep Your Hands Off Eizouken!
 Made its worldwide debut at a special panel featuring producer and studio co-founder Eunyoung Choi.
 Adapted from Sumito Owara’s manga, the anime follows a group of three girls trying to make an anime together.
 The premiere followed a guided Q&A where Choi touched on herself, the history of Science Saru, and what goes into the production of an anime like Keep Your Hands Off Eizouken!

-Choi originally studied fine arts and culture in Korea before moving to Japan in 2000.
+Choi originally studied fine arts and sculpture in Korea before moving to Japan in 2000.
 It’s there she decided to become an animator and moved to London to study animation.
 She moved back to Japan in 2005, climbing the ranks from animator to animation director, animation director to director, and finally to producer within a studio she helped found.

 On the philosophy behind their decision to tackle such unique and versatile projects, Choi said that the driving factor is whether or not they can challenge themselves with it and have fun.
 “If the character or story is very unique or authentic and original, it’s important to make that…” Challenging themselves with those projects helps them grow and see new perspectives.
 When asked about the differences between making original anime and adaptations, Choi described developing original stories as “very difficult but very rewarding,” and working on adaptations as “very interesting.”
 She then highlighted the need for a good balance of the two, saying “your mind gets very narrow,” working on original projects and that trying to understand the original creator of an adapted work helps open it back up.